 South African inflation slowed for the first time in seven months to 6.3% in March as fuel prices fell.

 The worst drought in more than a century is driving up food costs, adding to pressure on consumer prices caused by the rand’s 25% fall against the dollar in 2015.
+The Reserve Bank’s Monetary Policy Committee increased its benchmark repurchase rate four times since July to 7% and has said inflation will only return to its 3% to 6% target range in the final quarter of next year.

 Given the Reserve Bank’s inflation forecast and “hawkish policy bent, the repo rate is likely to rise further this year in order to maintain real interest rates in positive territory,” Kamilla Kaplan, an economist at Investec Ltd in Johannesburg, said in an e-mailed note to clients before the data was released.